-- (e.1) Regulation II-2/2 contains the fire safety objective "to contain, control, and suppress fire and explosion in their compartment of origin." - (e.2) One of the functional requirements in which this objective is manifest is "separation of accommodation spaces from the remainder of the ship by thermal and structural boundaries." - (e.3) Regulation II-2/9 contains the prescriptive requirements to achieve this functional requirement; in particular it requires an "A-60" class boundary between areas of high fire risk (like a machinery space or galley) and accommodation spaces. - (e.4) Regulation II-2/3 contains the definition of an "A" class division, which includes the maximum temperature rise criteria of 180 °C at any one point, after a 60 minute fire exposure. - (e.5) Therefore, one possible performance criterion for this analysis is that "no point on the other side of the bulkhead shall rise more than 180°C above ambient temperature during a 60 minute fire exposure." - 6.3.3 If the performance criteria for the alternative design and arrangements cannot be determined directly from the prescriptive regulations because of novel or unique features, they may be developed from an evaluation of the intended performance of a commonly used acceptable prescriptive design, provided that an equivalent level of fire safety is maintained. - 6.3.4 Before evaluating the prescriptive design, the design team should agree on what specific performance criteria and safety margins should be established.
-Depending on the prescriptive requirements to which the approval of alternative design or arrangements is sought, these performance criteria could fall within one or more of the following areas: - .1 Life safety criteria These criteria address the survivability of passengers and crew and may represent the effects of heat, smoke, toxicity, reduced visibility and evacuation time. - .2 Criteria for damage to ship structure and related systems These criteria address the impact that fire and its effluents might have on the ship structure, mechanical systems, electrical systems, fire protection systems, evacuation systems, propulsion and manoeuvrability, etc. These criteria may represent thermal effects, fire spread, smoke damage, fire barrier damage, degradation of structural integrity, etc. - .3 Criteria for damage to the environment These criteria address the impact of heat, smoke and released pollutants on the atmosphere and marine environment. - 6.3.5 The design team should consider the impact that one particular performance criterion might have on other areas that might not be specifically part of the alternative design.
-For example, the failure of a fire barrier may not only affect the life safety of passengers and crew in the adjacent space, but it may result in structural failure, exposure of essential equipment to heat and smoke, and the involvement of additional fuel in the fire.
+- 6.3.3 If the performance criteria for the alternative design and arrangements cannot be determined directly from the prescriptive regulations because of novel or unique features, they may be developed from an evaluation of the intended performance of a commonly used acceptable prescriptive design, provided that an equivalent level of safety is maintained. - 6.3.4 Before evaluating the prescriptive design, the design team should agree on what specific performance criteria and safety margins should be established.
+Depending on the prescriptive requirements to which the approval of alternative design or arrangements is sought, these performance criteria could fall within one or more of the following areas: - .1 Life safety criteria These criteria address the survivability of passengers and crew and may represent the effects of flooding, fire, etc. - .2 Criteria for damage to ship structure and related systems These criteria address the impact that casualty might have on the ship structure, mechanical systems, electrical systems, fire protection systems, evacuation systems, propulsion and manoeuvrability, etc. These criteria may represent physical effects of the casualty. - .3 Criteria for damage to the environment These criteria address the impact of the casualty on the atmosphere and marine environment. - 6.3.5 The design team should consider the impact that one particular performance criterion might have on other areas that might not be specifically part of the alternative design.
+For example, the failure of a particular safeguard may not only affect the life safety of passengers and crew in the adjacent space, but it may result in the failure of some system affecting the overall safety of the ship. - 6.3.6 Once all of the performance criteria have been established, the design team can then proceed with the evaluation of the trial alternative designs (see section 6.4).

-- 6.3.6 Once all of the performance criteria have been established, the design team can then proceed with the evaluation of the trial alternative designs (see section 6.4). - 6.4 Evaluation of trial alternative designs - 6.4.1 All of the data and information generated during the preliminary analysis and specification of design fires should serve as input to the evaluation process.
+6.4 Evaluation of trial alternative designs

+6.4.1 All of the data and information generated during the preliminary analysis and specification of design casualty should serve as input to the evaluation process.
 The evaluation process may differ depending on the level of evaluation necessary (based on the scope defined during the preliminary analysis), but should generally follow the process illustrated in figure 6.4.1.